 |

-What are the ACT requirements for prospective students to get into University of Richmond?
+What are the ACT requirements for students to get into University of Richmond?

 Find other colleges with similar ACT score requirements

-81.9% of University of Richmond freshman were in the top twenty five percent of their high school graduating class.
+54% of University of Richmond freshman are in the top ten percent of their high school graduating class.
+For your application to be competitive, you need to graduate at the top of your class.

 High School Class Rank | Freshmen Within Range |